Cinorid/PrivateBox/README.md

 Attempt to decrypt a PrivateBox message, using your secret key.
 If you where an intended recipient then the plaintext will be returned.
-If it was not for you, then `undefined` will be returned.
+If it was not for you, then `null` will be returned.

 ## Protocol